danlark1/danlark1/README.md

 # About me

-I am Danila.
+I am Daniel.
 I work in big tech companies and currently working at Google doing pipeline data processing systems.
 Check out Dataflow and Apache Beam.

 My main interests are (without any specific order):